MicrosoftDocs/ai-builder/ai-builder-docs/prediction-performance.md

 ### Add more data

-The minimum requirement for training data is 50 records, but this doesn't mean 50 data records will train a highly predictive model.
-Try to provide 1,000 or more data records, correctly labeled, with a realistic distribution between options.
+The minimum requirement for training data is 50 rows, but this doesn't mean 50 data rows will train a highly predictive model.
+Try to provide 1,000 or more data rows, correctly labeled, with a realistic distribution between options.

 ### Check your data distribution

-For example, if you're using two option labels of *Yes* or *No*, and most of your data records only have *Yes* in this column, it's hard for your model to learn from this data.
+For example, if you're using two option labels of *Yes* or *No*, and most of your data rows only have *Yes* in this column, it's hard for your model to learn from this data.
 Try to have a distribution of options in your data that roughly reflects the distribution of the options you might expect to see.
 For example, if you're looking at data columns for *cat_owner* and *dog_owner*, use a data distribution somewhere around 50&nbsp;percent.
 If you're looking at fraudulent transactions, use a more imbalanced distribution&mdash;perhaps 95&nbsp;percent to 5&nbsp;percent.
 Look to industry standards for this type of information if you don't know what to expect.

 ### Add more column